The Lives of Women…

 Sarah Barker Brown is a figurative painter whose focus is on the female body and within it the inner emotions as well as the exterior lives of women.
 Intimate moments, the depth of female friendships, the social dimensions of being a woman and celebrating sexuality, seduction and pleasure, all illuminated through a lens of nostalgia and tenderness.

-In some of these paintings (Summer of ‘76 & The Swimmers), the backgrounds are stripped out - emptied, unanchored to a particular place, space or time, reflecting this flattened time.
-Instead her focus is solely and importantly on the people- always women - in their activities.
+In some of these paintings (Summer of ‘76 & The Swimmers), the backgrounds are stripped out - emptied, unanchored to a particular place, space or time, her focus is solely and importantly on the people.
 Whether in solitude, caught in concentrated thoughtfulness, or the smile and easy, relaxed proximity to a friend, sitting outside with no other purpose than companionship and connection.

 In the Legs series there is a focussing in on the body and, in contrast to the emptied out backgrounds, highly decorative dense layered ink transfer patterns created through stripping and peeling back the print, slowly revealing itself, the process both uncertain and fragile, mirroring our uncertain times.